-Emissions of SO2, CO, NOx, NMVOC and NH3 have been taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2014 Submission to the Convention on Long-range Transboundary Air Pollution'.
+Emissions of SO2, CO, NO_x, NMVOC and NH3 have been taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2015 Submission to the Convention on Long-range Transboundary Air Pollution'.

 Activity data and emission factor uncertainty was calculated in detail.
-Uncertainty estimate associated with activity data amounts to 2 percent, based on expert judgements.
+Uncertainty estimate associated with activity data amounts to 2 percent, based on expert judgement - it is assumed the data are accurate because were reported directly by the manufacturers, as well included in the EU ETS verification reports (general explanation on expert judgement is provided in Chapter 4.1.).

 Uncertainty estimate associated with emission factors amounts to 2 percent, accordingly to values reported in 2006 IPCC Guidelines (detailed in Annex 1).

 Emissions from Cement Production have been calculated using the same method and data sets for the period 1990 - 2011.
-Verified CO2 emissions reported in line with requirements of the EU ETS were used for the period 2012 - 2014.
+Verified CO2 emissions reported in line with requirements of the EU ETS were used for the period 2012 - 2015.
 Methodology proposed by the Guidelines for the monitoring and reporting of greenhouse gas emissions pursuant to Directive 2009/29/EC corresponds to the methodology used for the period 1990 - 2011.